 E) Personalised Services: A unit bank has personal knowledge of each of his customers and thus can provide personalized services.

-F) Local Utilisation of deposits: In unit banking system, there is no possibility of the transfer of resources by banks.
+F) Local Utilisation of deposits: In the unit banking system, there is no possibility of the transfer of resources by banks.
 The deposits mobilized by a unit bank in a particular are is utilized for the development of the same area.
 So, there is no chance for regional imbalances under this system.

 G) No inefficient branches: In this system, inefficient loss-making banks are automatically eliminated, and only the profit earning banks survive.
 There is no system of providing protection or compensate for the losses of inefficient banks.